 The 10 Best Pruning Saws

-This wiki has been updated 38 times since it was first published in October of 2015.
+This wiki has been updated 39 times since it was first published in October of 2015.
 Ideal for trimming dead or wayward branches and bushes, our selection of pruning saws includes a range of sizes and styles to choose from.
 We've selected compact models for hikers and campers to clear a path, larger tools for removing tree limbs, and pole-mounted versions for accessing hard to reach areas.
 As always, be sure to observe the recommended safety precautions.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes